BioKIDS home

 What roles do they have in the ecosystem?

 Where they are abundant, Norway rats are an important component of the ecosystem because they consume foods that would otherwise be available to other animals.
-The typical ecosystem of Norway rats, currently, is an urban one so their presence most directly influences humans.
+The typical ecosystem of Norway rats is an urban one so their presence most directly influences humans.
 In these urban environments there are few predators to take advantage of the large numbers of rats available as prey.

 Do they cause problems?